Neuropsychological and Neurodevelopmental Evaluations Across the Lifespan

 She provides neurodiversity-affirming school consultation and psychoeducational evaluations for school-based concerns.

 Consultation for school-based concerns are also available without a full evaluation.
 In this case, Dr. Huffman will review you or your child's current academic functioning, the current educational services (IEP/504), and make recommendations for modifications or adjustments to be reviewed by the school team.
 Please note that psychoeducational evaluations and consultations are not covered by insurance.

 Referrals for school consultation may come from the parent, adult, individual or the school.

-Dr. Huffman is not currently accepting new patients for 2022.
-To be added to her 2023 waitlist, please click on
+To be added to her 2023 waitlist, please click on the link below.

 Notice of Right to Good Faith Estimate

 You have the right to receive a “Good Faith Estimate” explaining how much your medical and mental health care will cost.

 Under the law, health care providers need to give patients who do not have insurance or who are not using insurance an estimate of the expected charges for medical services, including psychological and neuropsychological testing and intervention services.